RhineGST/FICTION-ZJU-Groupsite-Source/content/news/23-12-23-Paper-OOPSLA2024/index.md

   preview_only: false
 ---

-Our paper has been accepted by Tsinghua Science and Technology.
+Our paper has been accepted for presentation at OOPSLA 2024.

 <!--more-->

-Our paper titled "[A Privacy Policy Text Compliance Reasoning Framework with Large Language Models for Healthcare Services](/publication/chen-tst2024/)" by Jintao Chen, Fan Wang, Shengye Pang, {{% mention "Mingshuai Chen" %}}, Meng Xi, Tiancheng Zhao, and Jianwei Yin has been accepted for publication at the Tsinghua Science and Technology journal.
-This article contributes an LLM-driven framework for reasoning about the compliance of privacy policy text.
+Our paper titled "[Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions](/publication/klinkenberg-oopsla2024/)" by Lutz Klinkenberg (RWTH Aachen), Christian Blumenthal (RWTH Aachen), {{% mention "Mingshuai Chen" %}}, Darion Haase (RWTH Aachen), and Joost-Pieter Katoen (RWTH Aachen) has been accepted for presentation at OOPSLA 2024 in California, United States, as part of the Proceedings of the ACM on Programming Languages (PACMPL).
+This paper contributes an exact Bayesian inference method for inferring posterior distributions encoded by probabilistic programs featuring possibly unbounded loops.